Nife245/alx-pre_course/0x01-git/README.md

-my first directory in a repo
+my first directory in a repository